-Swing-Down Carrier -if equipped
+Swing-Down Carrier (if equipped)

 Do not lie beneath tire carrier while removing tire.
-The tire and carrier assembly are heavy.
+The tire can fall and injury can occur.

-- Support tire carrier with a jack or block while removing nut from bolt at back of carrier.

-- Carefully lower tire carrier to ground.

-- Lift or slide tire from carrier.

-Do not over-tighten nut when returning carrier to storage position.
+- Support tire carrier with a jack or block while removing wire pin and wing nut from bolt at front of carrier. - Carefully lower tire carrier to ground. - Lift or slide tire from carrier. - Do not over-tighten wing nut when returning carrier to storage position.